 A Warm Welcome to our Friends in the Professional Community

-Many professionals haven’t had the opportunity to find out how the A.A. program of recovery works.
-More importantly, how the A.A. program can help problem drinkers that they are coming into contact with.
-That is why we reach out to these professionals, to provide an avenue of support for the many practising alcoholics that may otherwise never find us.
+Many professionals haven’t had the opportunity to find out how the Alcoholic Anonymous program of recovery works.
+More importantly, how A.A. can help problem drinkers that they are coming into contact with.
+A.A. provides an avenue of support for the many active alcoholics that may otherwise never find us.

-We don’t try to teach the professional.
+We don’t try to teach professionals about alcoholism.
 We don’t try to change the way that you do your jobs.
 We simply want to share our experience, strength and hope with regards to our recovery, so that you are aware of options as you offer help to the men or women that you encounter with an alcohol problem.

 An Overview of the A.A.
 Program